patdring/CarND-Term3-Path-Planning-Project/README.md

 ### Model Documentation

 #### Overview
+Path Planning includes the six components Behaviour, Prediction, Localization, Trajectory, Sensor Fusion and Motion Control.
+The components marked green in the following diagram are to be implemented in this project.

 ![alt text][image5]

 #### PREDICTION
+This component tries to predict where other vehicles might be in the near future.

+In addition to predicting at which position S a vehicle will be (a possible trajectory), a possible change of lane is also predicted.
+For this purpose a Gaussian Naive Bayes classifier is used.
+The corresponding exercise from the "Prediction" module was used as code base and training data.
+So a hybrid approach is used that combines a model-based and a data driven approach.

-Example data set of a vehicle which is in 30m range, behind the ego car and in lane 2 so right behind us and it seems to be that it's keeping this lane.
+Example data set of a vehicle which is in 30m range, behind the ego car and in lane 2 so right behind us and it seems to be that it's keeping lane.

 ```
 id    5
 x     1082.08
 y     1170.37